 When I stated to play and study baroque music with so-called "original" instruments, I had to play as they used to do in older times, that is play without shoulder rest and chin rest.
 So I started doing several experiments, trying not to take a too uncomfortable position with my shoulders, head and left hand.

-I noticed that to play without shoulder rest nor chin rest I had to keep my viola on my collar bone at a narrower angle than I had been taught to do with the shoulder rest (that is, less open toward the left) in order for the viola not to slip without having to hold it tight between chin and shoulder.
+I noticed that to play without shoulder rest nor chin rest I had to keep my viola on my collar bone at a narrower angle than I had been taught to do with the shoulder rest (that is, less open toward the left) in order for the viola not to slip down, without having to hold it tight between chin and shoulder.

 I have to say that I never felt very comfortable, even though there were not many shifts.
 When I was not playing baroque music, I would go back to using shoulder rest and chin rest.
 Practically, I had to play in two different positions and I did not like this.
-Therefore, trying to uniform my position, I began to change my chin rest and use one over the tailpiece, which enabled me to keep my viola at a narrower angle.
+Therefore, trying to uniform my positions, I began to change my chin rest and use one over the tailpiece, which enabled me to keep my viola at a narrower angle.

-The I read a book in which the great violist William Primrose talked about this with a colleague and of how to teach to play without shoulder rest and I found precise indications.
+Then I read a book in which the great violist William Primrose talked about this with a colleague and of how to teach to play without shoulder rest and I found precise indications.

 The instrument should rest on the collar bone and on the left hand, forming a 45° angle with the player.
 This way it is balanced and does not slip down and the player does not have to try to hold the instrument by pressing it between chin and shoulder.